artbody/pflamiku_home_v2/README.md

 plant watering system based on a Arduino Micro Pro.
 There are 3 weightcells used, so we have no friction in mechanical parts.

+More information can be found on our homepage http://pflamiku.de

 Schematic can be found here:
 https://easyeda.com/artbody/pflamiku_allinone_3er_2018_04_18